Salah posts brilliant video laughing off Mane incident

 After a video of two toddlers running to one another and hugging went viral, Salah tweeted it with his and Mane's heads superimposed on the children and manager Jurgen Klopp also walking down the street smiling.

-With Liverpool returning to action against Newcastle United on Saturday, Salah's video seemed perfectly timed for the Premier League leader.
+With Liverpool returning to action against Newcastle United on Saturday, Salah's video seemed perfectly timed for the Premier League leaders.